Jonbi2/ChillersControl/README.md

 **How to start it?**

-1.Get an Raspberry pi and connect all the devices and specify the pins where the devices will be connected.
-2.Get the raspberryPi address and input this address in the SensorsReactClient/src/config.json file 3.Download the SensorsServer on the RaspberryPi and run all the setup scripts 4.Run the server on the RaspberryPi and run the ReactClient on a different device using yarn start and installing the dependencies.
+1.Get an Raspberry pi and connect all the devices and specify the pins where the devices will be connected. \n 2.Get the raspberryPi address and input this address in the SensorsReactClient/src/config.json file \n 3.Download the SensorsServer on the RaspberryPi and run all the setup scripts \n 4.Run the server on the RaspberryPi and run the ReactClient on a different device using yarn start and installing the dependencies. \n